+One of the best condo dogs is a Pug.
 Who doesn’t love the smooshed up, wrinkled face of a pug?
 The AKC states that Pugs will reach a height of 10-13 inches and weigh between 14 and 18 lbs.
 Pugs are clever, charming and quiet with a sweet temperament.
 Bonus: they live a long time with a life expectancy much like others in the toy group of 13-15 years.
 Pugs will require their face, ears and body wrinkles to be diligently bathed and cleaned to ensure they don’t get any infections.

 They are part of the hound group (who knew?) and they were used to go into badger holes and dig them out!
 That means they are brave and fierce in a tiny package.
 They have a loud bark which they would use to alert their humans of badgers and underground holes.
 Most Dachshunds have a short low maintenance coat, so require minimal bathing and brushing.

 They have outgoing and independent personalities, making them great for your condo or apartment.